 - A recognition of the need for, and an ability to engage in life-long learning

 - A knowledge of contemporary issues

 - An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Engineering Science Program Enrollment and Degree Data 2014-2019

 |11||2||3||4 & 52||Bachelors|

-1 Head counts for first year students can be misleading as the students may be declared as civil engineering, engineering science, or 3-2 engineering and yet matriculate as civil engineers.
+1 Head counts for first year students can be misleading as the students may be declared as civil engineering, engineering science, or 3-2 engineering and yet matriculate as engineering science majors.

 2 This value includes 4th and 5th year students.
 Office of Institutional Effectiveness was unable to separate the data.